 5. Build an SEO Friendly Landing Page

 A very simple landing page may seem counterintuitive, but it eliminates visual clutter.
+An SEO friendly landing page is a key website optimization move.
 You want your website visitors to focus on the prize – your call to action:

 - Use a custom URL: Make your links more readable.
 Custom links clearly set the tone and categorize content precisely.